arac-codespace/strat-map/README.md

 Grouping, or a sort of tagging and a view where users can see a composite view of various related columns is another feature that I really want to implement.
 Unlike map view, this "Group View" will hopefully be more detailed and will not be limited to just 4 or 5 columns in succession.

 Finally, I want to experiment with adding overlays such as geologic map overlays to the Google Maps API.
-I already found a way to a add WMS data to the map, but I need some time to read the documentation/ properly implement it.
+I've already found a way to a add WMS data to the map, but I need some time to read the documentation/ properly implement it.